Interpolation of turbulent magnetic fields and its consequences on diffusive cosmic ray propagation: Method

 In general, interpolation appears to be unavoidable when running simulations on grid-based magnetic fields.
-However, when the grid is derived from a mathematical procedure, the grid is not necessarily needed as the procedure itself provides the field at any point in space.
+However, when the \Bjoern{field} is derived from a mathematical procedure, the grid is not necessarily needed as the procedure itself provides the field at any point in space.

-According to Sect.\ \ref{PropChar}, Kolmogorov-type turbulence is defined by a power-law distribution of wavemodes in the so-called k-space.
+According to Sect.\ \ref{PropChar}, Kolmogorov-type turbulence is defined by a power-law distribution of wave-modes in the so-called k-space.
 Technically speaking, the grid-based turbulent magnetic fields are usually generated with the help of an Inverse Fast Fourier Transform (IFFT): A grid in k-space is populated with values according to the given power-law behavior (\ref{eq:wk}); then, an IFFT is used to obtain the corresponding grid in x-space, which provides the turbulent magnetic field.

 However, in a method pioneered by \cite{gj99} and improved on by \cite{td13}, hereafter referred to as TD13, the grid is eliminated completely.
-During setup, the wavemodes are generated in a way similar to the grid-based method, except that (a) the wavemodes are not confined to any grid, and (b) in most cases, significantly less wavemodes are used.
+During setup, the wave-modes are generated in a way similar to the grid-based method, except that (a) the wave-modes are not confined to any grid, and (b) in most cases, significantly \Antonius{less}{fewer} wave-modes are used.
 At this stage, no field generation in x-space actually occurs.

-Instead, when the value of the field is requested at a particular location in space, all of the pre-generated wavemodes are evaluated at that point in space, then added together.
+Instead, when the value of the field is requested at a particular location in space, all of the pre-generated wave-modes are evaluated at that point in space, then added together.
 This procedure would be mathematically equivalent to the action of an IFFT when evaluated using grids in k- and x-space, ignoring constant factors\footnote{Though in practice, with this method, grids are neither used in k- nor x-space.
-Evaluating the typically large number of wavemodes of a k-space grid --- similar to an IFFT --- would not be tractable in terms of run-time: Consider that the IFFT only needs to be performed once, at setup, while this method must run each time the magnetic field is queried.}.
+Evaluating the typically large number of wave-modes of a k-space grid --- similar to an IFFT --- would not be tractable in terms of run-time: Consider that the IFFT only needs to be performed once, at setup, while this method must run each time the magnetic field is queried.}.

 As part of this work, the TD13 method has been implemented in CRPropa following the description in \cite{td13}, except for two differences, as follows: